shubhamvgarg/ColorFlipper-1/README.md

 # ColorFlipper
-This is a simple website which changes color o a single click
+This is a simple website which changes color o a single click.